UPDATED: June 18, 2020

 There are no perfect camera straps, but the neckstrap that comes with your camera is less perfect than most.
 While no one can tell you what will work best for you, I’ll give you some basic concepts.
 Neckstraps are good when your gear is very light, slings are good when your gear is heavy.
 Wide, padded neoprene is better than a narrow strip of the finest leather.
 Never use a strap with those plastic pinch quick releases.
 Consider a safety tether.
 For video shooters, think about how you transition from photography to video.

-I’m a sling guy, and I’ve used the Blackrapid slings for years and years.
-The current Curve (Amazon) or Sport (Amazon) are very comfy.
-I had always discounted Peak Design’s Slide (Amazon) as a big gimmicky and, frankly, it does look like it would be comfortable.
-Turns out that I was wrong… it’s very comfy and the
+I’ve used Blackrapid slings for years and years.
+The current Curve or Sport are very comfy.
+I had always discounted the Peak Design Slide as a big gimmicky and, frankly, it doesn’t look like it would be comfortable.
+Turns out that I was wrong… it is very comfy and the

 “gimmicks” are actually well thought out, user-friendly advantages.
-I’ve gone back and forth, but I’ve settled on the Slide for one important reason – when I am wearing the camera behind my back, I want it to stay put.
+I’ve gone back and forth, but I’ve been using the Slide most often for one important reason – when I am wearing the camera behind my back, I want it to stay put.
 With the Blackrapid slings, the camera dangles and bounces.
 I typically have to keep my hand on it.
 With the Peak, it just stays where you put it.
-The down side of the Slide is that it is often slower to draw the camera up because the whole strap has to slide around you.
+There are two down sides of the Slide, in my opinion.
+It will tend to creep up on my neck a bit because it is a straight strap, not curved… and it is a little slower to draw the camera up because the whole strap has to slide around you.
 On the Blackrapid, the camera is free to slide along the strap, so the motion of raising the camera is more fluid.
-Also, the peak will tend to creep up your neck unless you flip it over to the grippy side.

 For those just staring, here are a few suggestions: